DPPIN: A Biological Repository of Dynamic Protein-Protein Interaction Network Data: Generated Data in

-With the materials mentioned above, we generate twelve dynamic network datasets in \name.
-The statistics of each dynamic network dataset in \name\ are summarized in Table~\ref{TB:dynamic_data}.
-According to Eq.~\ref{eq:dyanmic_adj}, generated dynamic networks in \name\ are undirected and weighted.
-Hence, each edge is represented as $(i, j, t, w)$, where $i$ and $j$ are two nodes, $t$ denotes the current timestamp, and $w$ denotes the weight computed through Eq.~\ref{eq:dyanmic_adj} representing the active and co-expressed probability.
-The node feature can be directed obtained from GSE3431 sequences, and the label of each protein node can be accessed through the Saccharomyces Genome Database~\footnote{\url{https://www.yeastgenome.org/}}.
-For example, YNR066C is an uncharacterized protein, YLR366W is a dubious protein, and YGR062C is a verified protein.
+According to Eq.~\ref{eq:dyanmic_adj}, generated dynamic network structures in \name\ are undirected and weighted.
+Hence, each edge is represented as $(i, j, t, w)$, where $i$ and $j$ are two nodes, $t$ denotes the timestamp, and $w$ denotes the weight computed through Eq.~\ref{eq:dyanmic_adj} and represents the active and co-expressed probability as edge features.
+Moreover, the node feature of each node $i$ can be directed obtained from gene expression sequences, i.e., $S_{i}(t)$.
+The label of each protein node can be accessed through the Saccharomyces Genome Database\footnote{\url{https://www.yeastgenome.org/}}.
+For example, the protein node YNR066C is an uncharacterized protein, YLR366W is a dubious protein, and YGR062C is a verified protein.
+Now, the construction of each dataset in \name\ is completed with evolving typologies, node features, edge features, and node labels.

-Hence, the construction of each dataset in \name\ is completed by generating dynamic networks, collecting node features, and retrieving node labels.
+The entire generation is summarized in Algorithm~\ref{Alg_1}, where Steps 2--3 are responsible for building the protein activity matrix, then Step 4 is responsible for building the protein co-expression matrix, and Step 5 is responsible for constructing the weighted adjacency matrix at that time $t$.
+For the feature matrix, Step 6 concatenates the protein expression values from the first time to the current time and stores this concatenation as the node feature vector.
+Note that the length of this node feature vector is dependent on time.